 Clam Shell Boxes

 Clam shells are used on materials not suitable for regular binding, as with phase boxes.
-Clam shells are more substantially constructed, using regular binder’s board covered in F grade buckram, with C grade buckram interior coverings.
+Clam shells are more substantially constructed, using regular binder’s board covered in Library Summit, with C grade buckram interior coverings.
 Spines can be stamped, and colors chosen.
 Clam shells achieve almost total blockage of light, dust, and air from the original materials enclosed.

 When materials are too brittle or otherwise in a weakened condition and cannot be rebound, the first choice of most libraries is to construct a phase box.
 Using acid-free barrier board, a custom-sized enclosure is constructed to protect the book block.
 Spines can be stamped, and boards are held in place by velcro.
 This is the least expensive custom fit enclosure we can supply.